Missouri Gov. Greitens accused of violence, sexual assault, blackmail: What to know

 Gov. Eric Greitens said he will resign this week following a report that an affair he had was at times violent and non-consensual and allegations of misuse of a charity donor list.

-Here’s a look at what Greitens has been accused of and what the Republican governor has said about it.
+Here’s a look at the allegations and what the Republican governor has said about it.

 Why was Greitens on trial?